-The Cases/Scenarios
+Cases/Scenarios

-Three alternative cases of long-term economic and energy developments were used to explore alternative possible futures.
-The cases are labelled A (High Growth), B (Middle Course), and C (Ecologically Driven).
-The key features of the three cases are summarised in Table 1.

-In the early stages of the study it became apparent that it was necessary to move beyond the formulation of three alternative cases.
-More possibilities opened up than originally anticipated and the three cases blossomed into six scenarios of energy supply systems alternatives.
-Three variants of Case A (Scenarios A1, A2 and A3) and two variants of Case C (Scenarios C1 and C2)

-were developed.
-For the Middle Course Case B only one scenario was developed as it was designed to represent a future characterized by incremental and gradual changes.
+Three alternative cases of long-term economic and energy development were used to explore alternative possible futures.
+The cases are labeled A (high growth), B (middle course), and C (ecologically driven).
+The key features are summarized in Table 1.
+In the early stages of the study, it became apparent that it was necessary to move beyond the formulation of three alternative cases.
+More possibilities opened up than anticipated originally, and the three cases blossomed into six scenarios of energy supply systems alternatives.
+Three variants of Case A (Scenarios A1, A2 and A3) and two variants of Case C (Scenarios C1 and C2) were developed.
+For the middle course Case B, only one scenario was developed as it was designed to represent a future characterized by incremental and gradual changes.